rafaelmardojai/webfont-kit-generator/README.md

 Developed by **[Rafael Mardojai CM](https://github.com/rafaelmardojai)** and [contributors](https://github.com/rafaelmardojai/WebfontKitGenerator/graphs/contributors).

 ## Donate
-If you want to support development, consider donating via [PayPal](https://paypal.me/RafaelMardojaiCM).
+If you want to support my work, you can donate me, [here you can find how](https://rafaelmardojai.com/donate/).